Home Compare BJ vs CCH.L

 Stability

-On stability, the gap still runs the same way: BJ's Wholesale Club Holdings, Inc. sits near the top of the group, while Coca-Cola HBC AG remains in the weaker half.
+On stability, BJ's Wholesale Club Holdings, Inc. is positioned higher in the group, while Coca-Cola HBC AG is closer to the middle.

 Profitability — Dominant Gap